scalabli/quo/docs/table.rst

 ``Column Widths and  Line Wrapping``
 --------------------------------------
 :func:`Table`  will, by default, set the width of each column to the length of the longest element in that column.
-However, in situations where fields are expected to reasonably be too long to look good as a single line, :param:`:param:`column_width` can help automate word wrapping long fields.
+However, in situations where fields are expected to reasonably be too long to look good as a single line, :param:`column_width` can help automate word wrapping long fields.

 .. code:: python